An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane: A polynomial time reduction from CVRP to the -paths problem.

-Hence, the $\mathcal{B'}$ will always cover $\mathcal{B}$.
 On each side of each of the $q^2$ squares we place $1/\eps$ points at distance $\eps\tau$.
 We call these \emph{anchor points}.
 We do not put anchor points at the corners (since there is no need and it simplifies the picture) but place the first anchor point at distance $\eps\tau/2$ from the corner.
-We also give alternating orientations to the anchor points, that determine the direction in which a tour can cross.
-Although tours have no orientation inn our definition of the VRP, we shall from now on assume that every tour comes with an orientation and crosses grid lines only at anchor points and in the specified direction.
+We also give alternating orientations to the anchor points, which determine the direction in which a tour can cross.
+Although tours have no orientation in our definition of the VRP, we shall from now on assume that every tour comes with an orientation and crosses grid lines only at anchor points and in the specified direction.

 \begin{definition} We say that a solution is \emph{anchor point respecting} if each tour crosses grid lines only at anchor points and any anchor point is crossed at most 6 times by each tour and only in the given direction. \end{definition}